zacanger/niddesa/README.md

 Niddesa](https://en.wikipedia.org/wiki/Niddesa).
 After asking on Stack Exchange, I got [an answer](https://buddhism.stackexchange.com/a/43712/19522) that pointed me to a Sinhala translation, which I figured I could use to automate an English translation.
+I then also found a complete Chinese translation and did the same thing with that.

 It will take work and time to clean up the generated translations and make them readable.
 In the future I may try to learn Pali and do a fresh translation from the source (see those files in this repo, or the Pali Text Society's Romanizations on the Internet Archive).

 The auto-generated translations were done using Google and Amazon's translation services.
-The Yandex and IBM Watson translations were terrible, not worth tryin to use.
+The Yandex and IBM Watson translations were terrible, not worth trying to use.

 There are more READMEs in this repo that may be interesting to you if you poke